 Sarah was just a small town girl, living in a lonely world.
 Then she took a 6-hour drive going anywhere (UTD).
 Now school’s out forever because she graduated with her B.S. in Psychology and Child Learning Development.
 During her internship, God took her deeper than her feet could ever wander and her faith was made stronger.
 She’s realized since then through her various life experiences that girls just want to have fun, so she feels called to be a campus missionary at UTD to help them not just keep chasing pavement and shake it off.

 Rhett first joined FOCUS as a seventeen-year-old freshman with bad hair at the University of Texas at Dallas.
 There, he learned what it means to follow Jesus and disciple others.
 After realizing the heart God had given him for ministry, he decided to pursue the FOCUS Apprenticeship, which landed him in Denton.
 It was there that he matured, grew his trust in God, and was given free pizza by a homeless man late one night.
 Now, he’s back at UTD, and he loves getting to be with the new students from his alma mater.

 Growing up, members of FOCUS were a big part of Cort’s life.
 FOCUS students and staff taught his Sunday School classes and volunteered at his camps all the way up until he graduated high school.
 Cort joined FOCUS at Collin College in the Fall of 2014 and, after 2 years of study at Collin, Cort transferred to The University of Texas at Dallas to complete a Bachelors of Arts in Arts and Technology.
-Even though his dream is to work in the production of games and cartoons, Cort felt led by God to go back for at least a year and continue doing ministry with FOCUS.
+Even though his dream is to work in the production of games and cartoons, Cort felt led by God to go back and continue doing ministry with FOCUS.

 Kylie Von Runnen